halp1/triangle/README.md

 - Thanks to [luke](https://github.com/encryptluke) and [redstone576](https://github.com/redstone576) for testing this library.

+Enjoying Triangle.js?
+Leave a star!

 Interested in contributing to the project?
-Contact `haelp` on discord (Please come with some experience with TETR.IO api and an understanding of this library).
+Contact `haelp` on Discord (Please come with some experience with TETR.IO API and an understanding of this library).